Dr. Maryam Mahanian, DTCM, RAc

-Women who don’t ovulate at all should begin to notice signs of ovulation after a few months of treatment.
+Women who don’t ovulate at all should begin to notice signs of ovulation after a few months of my natural PCOS treatments.

 Women with delayed ovulation will often notice that their ovulation comes earlier and earlier in the cycle until they ovulate normally on cycle day fourteen or so.